 The Allocation and Apportionment Procedures below outline the process the Division will use in allocating Tax Credits.

-SECTION 7.
-PROCESS OVERVIEW
+SECTION 7 PROCESS OVERVIEW

 1. In each annual round, the Division will add any tax credits carried over by the Division from a previous year and any tax credits awarded to the State from the national pool of unused tax credits to determine the total amount of tax credits available for allocation for the plan year.
 The Division will, pursuant to the annual plan, make an initial apportionment of the total allocation of tax credits in the following order: